 We believe in doing the right thing, for our customers and broader society.
 We ensure that this happens by standing up for our customers rights and being as transparent as possible.

 Aegon allocates profits where value is created through our business activities.
 For us, tax follows business, which means that our decisions are taken for business reasons and not for tax advantages.
 We won’t, for example, set up artificial tax structures or base business in countries simply to reduce the amount of tax we pay.

-As a result of the dialogue with internal and external stakeholders about the need for a Global Tax Policy, we were happy to publish our new Global Tax Policy in 2016.
-This policy outlines Aegon’s approach to responsible taxpaying, which seeks to align the long-term interests of all our stakeholders, including customers, employees, business partners, investors, and wider society.
-Also meetings with several NGOs are being held to discuss Aegon’s tax strategy and policy on a regular basis.
+Following dialogue with internal and external stakeholders we produced a new Global Tax Policy in 2016.
+This policy outlines Aegon's approach to responsible taxpaying, which seeks to align the long-term interests of all our stakeholders, including customers, employees, business partners, investors, and wider society.
+Also meetings with several NGOs are being held to discuss Aegon's tax strategy and policy on a regular basis.

 Country-by-country tax disclosure

 In our relationship with tax authorities, we strive to work together in a constructive and transparent manner.
 This extends to public discussion and disclosure around the policies and principles of how our tax affairs are approached, and the overall governance and oversight of our tax position.